BillyLeungggg/Spotify-ETL-Data-Engineering-Project/README.md

 ###
 Service used on AWS

-- S3 (Simple Storage Service) :
+- S3 (Simple Storage Service) : Store and retrieve data on the Web
-Store and retrive data on the Web
+- Lambda : Run the code wihout managing servers
-- Lambda
+- Cloud Watch : To collect and track metrics, monitor log files and set alarm
-- Cloud Watch
+- Glue crawler :